awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 }
 ```

-The second example shows the role owning account's \(111122223333\) CloudTrail log entry for the same request\.
+The second example shows the assumed role account's \(111122223333\) CloudTrail log entry for the same request\.

 ```
 {